firstrow/logvoyage/readme.md

 	"count": 5
 }
 ```

+## License
+LogVoyage is available without any costs under an MIT license.
+See LICENSE file
+for more details.

 <a href='https://pledgie.com/campaigns/28740'><img alt='Click here to lend your support to: LogVoyage and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/28740.png?skin_name=chrome' border='0' ></a>